applicativesystem/rust-metagenomics-pangenome-deeplearning/README.md

  - writing all pangenome tools in rust.
  - This part summarizes all the pangenome alignments.
  - estimates and gives all descriptive statistics on the pangenome alignment.
+ - general note: Incase of Golang and RUST, please see the last commit message and if it says compiled binary then it is completed or else still in development version.
  ```
  cargo build